prasadshreyas/mime-image-editor/README.md

 The link to the image is [here](https://unsplash.com/photos/a-lighthouse-on-top-of-a-hill-near-the-ocean-YrQuagwtEbM).

 Under the Unsplash License, the image is free to use for any purpose.

+## Changes from the original design

+- Pixel wise operations are replaced with channel wise operations.